piccolo-orm/piccolo/docs/src/piccolo/query_clauses/batch.rst

 * :ref:`Objects`
 * :ref:`Select`

-By default, a query will returns as many rows as you ask it for.
+By default, a query will return as many rows as you ask it for.
 The problem is when you have a table containing millions of rows - you might not want to load them all into memory at once.
 To get around this, you can batch the responses.